strava/go.strava/README.md

 <a name="testing"></a>Testing
 -----------------------------
-To test code using this package override `strava.HttpClient`.
-For example:
+To test code using this package try the `StubResponseClient`.

-	type returnErrorTransport struct {
-		http.Transport
-	}

-	func (t *testTransport) RoundTrip(req *http.Request) (*http.Response, error) {
-		return nil, errors.New("for testing, no request made") }

-	strava.HttpClient = &http.Client{Transport: &returnErrorTransport{}}

-This will cause the library to return the error above whenever making an external request.
+This will stub the JSON returned by the Strava API.
+You'll need to be familiar with raw JSON responses, so see the [Documentation](http://strava.github.io/api)

+	client := NewStubResponseClient(`[{"id": 1,"name": "Team Strava Cycling"}`, http.StatusOK)
+	clubs, err := NewClubsService(client).Get(1000)

+	clubs[0].Id == 1

+This will return the club provided when creating the client even though you actually wanted club 1000.